 - If available, the coordinate system information is automatically entered for the Contours layer.
 In this case, the map is in UTM coordinates.

-- KML files require that the coordinates of the map be in Lat/Long units, and Surfer will automatically convert the coordinates of the map to lat/long upon export.
-However, this does require that a coordinate system for the map is specified.
-To check this, click Map in the Contents window, and in the Properties window click the Coordinate System tab.
+- KML files convert the coordinates of the map to Lat/Long units, if they are not already Lat/Long, so a coordinate system for the map must be specified.
+To check this, click Map in the Contents window, and in the Properties window click on the Coordinate System tab.

-- If there is a coordinate system specified, then you can skip to the next step.
-If not, click the Change button, select the coordinate system for the map and click OK.
+- If the coordinate system Name is Unreferenced local system, click the Change button, select the coordinate system for the map and click OK.

-- Add any color and customizations to the map.
-For example, select Contours in the Contents window.
+- Add any color and customizations to the map (see here for instructions).